Disclaimer

 Darkseed II features "blood and gore, partial nudity, expletive language", tame by modern standards.

-Going back to the lame box art category brings us to I Have No Mouth, And I Must Scream.
+Going back to the terrible box art category brings us to I Have No Mouth, And I Must Scream.
 This is another game that I believe sold something around zero copies.

 WarCraft II is probably related to some game that's popular now.